How to watch today's Trump impeachment trial live

-The Senate's impeachment trial of President Donald Trump enters its third day Thursday as Democratic impeachment managers from the House of Representatives continue to make their case before the Senate for they believe the president should be removed from office.
+The Senate's impeachment trial of President Donald Trump enters its third day Thursday as Democratic managers from the House of Representatives continue to make their case to remove the president from office.

-In the December vote, the House passed articles saying Trump abused power and obstructed Congress.
+In the December vote, the House passed two articles of impeachment accusing Trump of abusing power and obstructing Congress.
 Both votes were largely across party lines in the Democratic-controlled House.
 The votes of 67 senators in the Republican-controlled Senate are required to remove the president from office.

-Full coverage of the impeachment hearings can be found at CBS News here.
+Full coverage of the impeachment trial can be found at CBS News here.

 How can I watch?